jin/awesome-bazel/README.md

 - [bazel-remote](https://github.com/buchgr/bazel-remote) - A remote cache for Bazel using HTTP/1.1 with `--remote_rest_cache`
 - [bazelbuild/bazel-buildfarm](https://github.com/bazelbuild/bazel-buildfarm) - Self-hosted remote caching and execution service written in Java
 - [Buildbarn](https://github.com/buildbarn) - Self-hosted remote caching and execution service written in Go
+- [buildbuddy-io/buildbuddy](https://github.com/buildbuddy-io/buildbuddy) - Cloud or self-hosted remote caching and execution service written in Go, with Web UI for viewing and debugging build logs
 - [BuildGrid](https://gitlab.com/BuildGrid/buildgrid) - Self-hosted remote caching and execution service written in Python
 - [Asana/bazels3cache](https://github.com/Asana/bazels3cache) - Small web server for a Bazel cache that proxies to S3, allowing Bazel to work offline and has async uploads to make Bazel faster.
 - [Zenreach/hydroponics](https://github.com/zenreach/hydroponics) - Serverless CI for Bazel making use of S3 for caching.